KetchuppOfficial/Hash_Table/README.md

 hash = hash % ht_ptr->size;
 ```

 This version of crc-32 can handle only 32-character strings.
-It allows us to get rid of cycle and make crc-32 even faster.
-I've also done one more change in the code because of new crc-32 algorithm:
+It allows us to get rid of the cycle and make crc-32 even faster.
+I've also made one more change in the code because of new crc-32 algorithm:
 1) Memory for a new string is allocated in **HT_Insert**, not in **Add_Node**; its size if fixed: 32 + 1 bytes are allocated.

-Let's look at the result of optimization.
+Let's look at the results of optimization.

 ![profiling_data_1](/Optimized/Version_2/measurements/profiling_data.png)